Send Joshua Project a photo

 But the Lord Almighty knows every Sansi person, and must surely weep for the desperate and criminal lifestyle they live.
 Cattle thievery and petty crimes support their families, and living in the shadows of near invisibility suits that existence just fine.
 However, their victims sometimes become violently angry, and life then becomes dangerous for this criminal nomadic group.

 Their language is endangered because they only speak it among themselves, and there are so few of them.
-They are considered an "untouchable" caste, and government designs to settle them in one place have been thwarted by their continual habit of selling or bartering any land that is given to them.
+They are considered a very low caste, and government designs to settle them in one place have been thwarted by their continual habit of selling or bartering any land that is given to them.

 * Pray for a move of the Holy Spirit to transform Sansi communities so that they will do productive work rather than stealing.